 Professor of Law and Director of Clinical and Experiential Education

 Individual Academic Externship Course, Client Interviewing and Counseling, Professional Responsibility

-While she never anticipated leaving that practice, Hurricane Katrina pushed her to the Tampa Bay/St. Petersburg area, where she became a staff attorney at the Sixth Judicial Circuit.
-This change in career presented an opportunity to learn first-hand about mortgage foreclosure issues at a time when Florida was deeply impacted by the foreclosure crises.
-During her time at the Sixth Circuit, she became licensed in Florida and learned many aspects of civil Florida practice.
+Her legal career was completely interrupted by Hurricane Katrina when she relocated to the Tampa Bay/St. Petersburg area and became a staff attorney at the Sixth Judicial Circuit.
+This change in career was during the 2008 mortgage foreclosure crisis at a time when Florida was deeply impacted by an overload in filings.
+During her time at the Sixth Circuit, she became licensed in Florida and learned many aspects of Florida civil practice.

-She began her teaching career as a visiting legal writing professor at Stetson University College of Law for three years before accepting a Director of Legal Writing position at Atlanta's John Marshall Law School.
-She returned to New Orleans in 2012 as Director of Skills and Experiential Education at Loyola College of Law to help transform Loyola's skills curriculum.
-She was responsible for Loyola's expansive skills and experiential opportunities and in 2013, the school was highlighted as the Most Innovative Law School by National Juristand Pre-Law magazine based on Professor Cerniglia's designed practice tracks.
+She began her teaching career as a visiting professor at Stetson and then accepted a director position at Atlanta's John Marshall Law School.
+She returned to New Orleans in 2012 in a newly labeled academic position Director of Skills and Experiential Education at Loyola College of Law to help transform Loyola's skills curriculum where she designed practice tracks which are still part of Loyola's curricular offerings.

 She joined Stetson College of Law in 2017 in the role of Director of Clinical and Experiential Education to build upon the long history of clinical training at Florida's first law school.
 While at Stetson, she created a new course entitled Disaster Law Primer and Externship and Covid-19 and the Impact on the Civil System.